MITHaystack/HOPS/README.md

 (2) `graphviz` \
 (3) `doxygen`

 ### Building the documentation
-HOPS supports the ability to build the documentation as well as the code with `make` by doing the following:
+The automake build supports the ability to build the documentation as well as the code with `make` by doing the following:
 `cd hops-git/` \
 `./autogen.sh` \
 Copy the output of the configure script that looks something like configure=/some/path